Lao Lao of Dragon Mountain

 The book was written in consultation and with advice from Jessie Lim from the Lambeth Chinese Community Association

 Lao Lao has been translated into French, Italian, Spanish, Danish and Korean.
 Above are some of the different covers.

 The story is inspired by the Chinese craft of papecutting.

 I was fortunate to have Sha-Liu Qu show me how to make the fine zig zag cuts.

 Why not have a go yourself.

-Chinese New Year 2021 celebrates the ox.
+Chinese New Year 2022 celebrates the tiger.

 March 2019 I was lucky enough to visit a school in Beijing, and I visited two great landmarks - The Great Wall of China and the Forbidden City.

 I looked out and knew I was looking at my book.
 Thank you Francesca Pelizzoli for your amazing illustrations.

 The Chinese text is by Manyee Wan.
 The original book was in classical Chinese but the new edition is in Simplified Chinese.